Act Governing Food Safety and Sanitation

 2. violating Paragraph 1 or 4 of Article 15 or Article 16;

-3. incompliance with order by the competent authority to recover or destruct in accordance to Paragraph 2 of Article 52;
+3. incompliance with order by the competent authority to recover or destruct in accordance with Paragraph 2 of Article 52; or

-4. violating the public announcement by the central competent authority to ban the manufacture, sale, import or export in accordance to Paragraph 1 of Article 54.
+4. violating the public announcement by the central competent authority prohibiting the manufacture, sale, import or export in accordance with Paragraph 1 of Article 54.

-The penalty standards of the fine mentioned in the preceding paragraph shall be prescribed by the central competent authority.
+The penalty standards for the fine mentioned in the preceding paragraph shall be prescribed by the central competent authority.

 Article 45

-Those with violations of Paragraph 1 of Article 28 or the regulations prescribed by the central competent authority pursuant to Paragraph 3 of Article 28 shall be fined between NT$40,000 and NT$400,000; violation of Paragraph 2 of such article shall be fined between NT$600,000 and NT$5,000,000.
-Where the offense is repeated the enterprise may be ordered to terminate business, suspend business for a certain period of time, revoke all or part of the items listed in the company registration, business registration or factory registration, or registration of the food businesses.
-If registration of the food businesses is revoked, re-application for new registration within one (1) year shall be prohibited.
+Those with violations of Paragraph 1 of Article 28 or the regulations prescribed by the central competent authority pursuant to Paragraph 3 of Article 28 shall be fined between NT$40,000 and NT$4,000,000; violation of Paragraph 2 of such article shall be fined between NT$600,000 and NT$5,000,000.
+Where the offense is repeated the enterprise may be ordered to terminate business, suspend business for a certain period of time, revoke all or part of the items listed in the company registration, business registration or factory registration, or registration of the food business operators.
+If registration of the food business operators is revoked, re-application for new registration within one (1) year shall be prohibited.

-Food businesses in violation of the preceding food advertisement provisions shall be consecutively fined by such authority for each violation until the publication or broadcast is ceased.
+Food business operators in violation of the preceding food advertisement provisions shall be consecutively fined by such authority for each violation until the publication or broadcast is ceased.

 Severe violation of any of the advertisement provisions under Article 28 shall not only be punished by the preceding two provisions, the competent authority shall order to halt all sale, supply or display; and shall publish or broadcast a specific number of corrective advertising in the same size and time period as the original within thirty (30) days of receiving the sanction order, which shall express regret and convey the message for elimination of error.

-Violation of the preceding provisions by continuing to sell, supply, display or failure to publish or broadcast corrective advertising shall be fined between NT$120,000 to NT$600,000.
+Violation of the preceding provisions by continuing to sell, supply, display or failing to publish or broadcast corrective advertising shall be fined between NT$120,000 and NT$600,000.

 Article 46

-When the competent authority at the municipal level or county/city level impose fines in accordance with Paragraph 1 of the preceding article, the media businesses, and the relevant competent authority at the municipal or county/city level or industry competent authority shall be notified.
-The media businesses shall cease the broadcast or publication of the advertisement concerned from the day following its receipt of the above notification.
+When the competent authority at the municipal level or county (city) level imposes fines in accordance with Paragraph 1 of the preceding article, it shall notify the media businesses and their relevant competent authority at the municipal or county (city) level or the industry competent authority.
+The media businesses shall cease the broadcast or publication of the advertisement concerned starting from the day following the receipt of the above notification.

 Media businesses continuing to publish or broadcast following the notification referred to in the preceding paragraph, in violation of Paragraphs 1 and 2 of Article 28 or any limit on advertisements or relevant regulations relating to the permanent suspension of advertisements prescribed by the central competent authority pursuant to Paragraph 3 of Article 28, shall be fined between NT$120,000 and NT$600,000 and shall be consecutively fined by such authority for each violation until the publication or broadcast is ceased.

-When media businesses fail to cease publication or broadcasting following receipt of notification referred to in Paragraph 2, in addition to imposing fines in accordance with the preceding paragraph, the competent authority at the municipal level or county/city level shall also notify the competent authority of the media businesses at the municipal level or county/city level or its industry competent authority to address these issues.
+When media businesses fail to cease publication or broadcasting following receipt of notification referred to in Paragraph 2, in addition to imposing fines in accordance with the preceding paragraph, the competent authority at the municipal level or county (city) level shall also notify the competent authority of the media businesses at the municipal level or county (city) level, or their industry competent authority to take actions in accordance with relevant regulations.

 Article 46-1